navidrome/website/content/en/docs/usage/features/smart-playlists/index.md

   prefix (or whatever value you set in `MusicFolder`).
 - Numeric fields like `library_id`, `year`, `tracknumber`, `discnumber`, `size`, `duration`, `bitrate`, `bitdepth`, `bpm`, `channels`, `playcount`, and `rating` support numeric comparisons (`gt`, `lt`, `inTheRange`, etc.).
 - **Multi-Library**: Smart Playlists can include songs from multiple libraries if the user has access to them.
 Use the `library_id` field to filter songs from specific libraries.
+- **Album & Artist Fields**: Fields prefixed with `album` or `artist` (e.g., `albumrating`, `artistplaycount`) filter tracks based on their parent album or artist properties.
+This lets you create playlists like "tracks from highly-rated albums" or "tracks from frequently-played artists".

 ##### Special Fields